Busch Light Pole Award: Decal

 As a contingency sponsorship, in order to fully be eligible for the Pole Award, the car must be affixed with the designated sponsor decal.
 Affixing the decal to the car was optional.
 (As a comparison, each respective series' decals are required by rules).

 If a car did not have the decal affixed, the car/driver would be still scored as the fastest qualifier, and lines up on race day in position 1.
 The Clash at Daytona berth, unlike in the past, would also go to the driver, since that is determined by NASCAR.
 The trophy and cash prize goes to the next-fastest driver, provided they carry the decal, who will earn the trophy and cash prize.

 The decal issue is seldom an issue except for Petty Enterprises, but not its successor Richard Petty Motorsports/Petty GMS Motorsports, who traditionally refuse to allow alcohol sponsorship on their cars.
-The #43 did not carry the sticker.
-However, hard alcohol later appeared on other (non-#43) cars from the successor teams.
+The No. 43 did not carry the sticker.
+However, hard alcohol later appeared on other (non-No. 43) cars from the successor teams.

 The return of Anheuser-Busch in 2018 coincided with NASCAR moving contingency sponsorship away from the race cars; as such, the Pole Award decal was discontinued that season.